tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 ### Finishing Up

 The Selenium WebDriver library offers some great capabilities.
 Using a handy Unit Testing framework and Test Runner can help give us a solution that is halfway between automated acceptance testing and Selenium IDE in a fairly short period of time.
-There are still a lot of areas we haven&#8217;t discussed, such as integrating with a build server or tying into multiple browser drivers, but this post has already run a bit longer than the prior one.
+There are still a lot of areas we haven't discussed, such as integrating with a build server or tying into multiple browser drivers, but this post has already run a bit longer than the prior one.
 If you are interested, the code for this post is in a [mercurial repository on bitbucket][6] and as always we can continue discussing any of the points in the post in the comments here or in the forum area.

  [1]: /index.php/WebDev/UIDevelopment/automated-web-testing-with-selenium "Read last week's post"
  [2]: http://seleniumhq.org/download/ "Selenium WebDriver download page"